Sindh: Sindh province

 The Provincial Assembly of Sindh is a unicameral and consists of 168 seats, of which 5% are reserved for non-Muslims and 17% for women.
 The provincial capital of Sindh is Karachi.
 The provincial government is led by Chief Minister who is directly elected by the popular and landslide votes; the Governor serves as a ceremonial representative nominated and appointed by the President of Pakistan.
 The administrative boss of the province who is in charge of the bureaucracy is the Chief Secretary Sindh, who is appointed by the Prime Minister of Pakistan.
 Most of the influential Sindhi tribes in the province are involved in Pakistan's politics.

 In addition, Sindh's politics leans towards the left-wing and its political culture serves as a dominant place for the left-wing spectrum in the country.
 The province's trend towards the Pakistan Peoples Party (PPP) and away from the Pakistan Muslim League (N) can be seen in nationwide general elections, in which Sindh is a stronghold of the PPP.
 The PML(N) has a limited support due to its centre-right agenda.

 In metropolitan cities such as Karachi and Hyderabad, the MQM (another party of the left with the support of Muhajirs) has a considerable vote bank and support.
 Minor leftist parties such as the People's Movement also found support in rural areas of the province.

 Divisions

 In 2008, after the public elections, the new government decided to restore the structure of Divisions of all provinces.
 In Sindh after the lapse of the Local Governments Bodies term in 2010 the Divisional Commissioners system was to be restored.

 In July 2011, following excessive violence in the city of Karachi and after the political split between the ruling PPP and the majority party in Sindh, the MQM and after the resignation of the MQM Governor of Sindh, PPP and the Government of Sindh decided to restore the commissionerate system in the province.
 As a consequence, the five divisions of Sindh were restored – namely Karachi, Hyderabad, Sukkur, Mirpurkhas and Larkana with their respective districts.
 Subsequently, a new division was added in Sindh, the Nawab Shah/Shaheed Benazirabad division.

-Karachi district has been de-merged into its five original constituent districts: Karachi East, Karachi West, Karachi Central, Karachi South and Malir.
-Recently Korangi has been upgraded to the status of the sixth district of Karachi.
-These six districts form the Karachi Division now.
-In 2020, the Kemari District was created after splitting Karachi West District.
-Currently the Sindh government is planning to divide the Tharparkar district into Tharparkar and Chhachro districts.